benjishults/extensible-examples/DevelopmentStory.md

 We are using design patterns: Behavioral patterns (template, strategy), builder patterns (factory method).

-This is all possible because of polymorphism.
+These patterns all use polymorphism.

 (In a functional language, this simplicity in design is also possible.
 It's just done a bit differently.)